oracle/terraform-provider-oci/website/docs/r/database_autonomous_database.html.markdown

 The following arguments are supported:

-* `admin_password` - (Required) (Updatable) The password must be between 12 and 30 characters long, and must contain at least 1 uppercase, 1 lowercase, and 1 numeric character.
+* `admin_password` - (Optional) (Updatable) The password must be between 12 and 30 characters long, and must contain at least 1 uppercase, 1 lowercase, and 1 numeric character.
 It cannot contain the double quote symbol (") or the username "admin", regardless of casing.
+The password is mandatory if source value is "BACKUP_FROM_ID", "BACKUP_FROM_TIMESTAMP", "DATABASE" or "NONE".
 * `autonomous_container_database_id` - (Optional) The Autonomous Container Database [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm).
 * `autonomous_database_backup_id` - (Required when source=BACKUP_FROM_ID) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the source Autonomous Database Backup that you will clone to create a new Autonomous Database.
 * `autonomous_database_id` - (Required when source=BACKUP_FROM_TIMESTAMP) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the source Autonomous Database that you will clone to create a new Autonomous Database.